20 Careers That Require CPR Certification You Never Would Have Thought Of

 18. Yoga Teacher

 The efforts exuded during yoga may test a person’s physical and mental limitations.
-The high intensity stretches and high temperatures put yogis at a high risk for an emergency.
+The high-intensity stretches and high temperatures put yogis at high risk for an emergency.
 Knowing how to react in an emergency situation could be what saves a person’s life.
 Knowing how to perform CPR and first aid could be beneficial in this career field.

 19. Social Worker

-Being CPR certified as a student will not only boost your resume, but will also prepare you to act in an emergency during classes, seminars and within close living quarters, like dorm rooms.
+Being CPR certified as a student will not only boost your resume but will also prepare you to act in an emergency during classes, seminars and within close living quarters, like dorm rooms.
 Knowing how to help your fellow classmates is a vital skill that will be valuable throughout their lives.
 You never know what kind of emergency can pop up during a party, a sporting event or just during class.
 Having the skills to save a person’s life should be a required class.

-Did you know the AHA updates CPR guidelines every 5 years?
-Check out our blog post: AHA 2015 Guidelines are Published: CPR key points to see the latest updates!
+Did you know the AHA updates their CPR guidelines every 5 years?
+Check out our blog post: Historical AHA Guidelines Changes to see the latest updates!